mpicbg-scicomp/ipf_howtoguides/guides/Huygens_Deconvolution.md

 <img src="pics/huygens_deconvolution/huygens_6m_savequestion.png" width="400">

-* Depending on the choosen file format and the intensities in your data, Huygens might also ask about the conversion mode.
+* Depending on the chosen file format and the intensities in your data, Huygens might also ask about the conversion mode.

 > *Contrast stretch: good for visualization purposes and further analysis such as colocalization* <br>
 > *Linked scale: use if you plan to perform ratiometric analysis.*